Kobler99/synthetic-question-dataset/README.md

 algorithms), and (b) the full prompt set used in the paper, including the **decoupled classifier prompt** introduced in the revision.

-## For reviewers — start here

-If you are looking for the decoupled-classifier prompt referenced in the revision (system message, user-message template, the 12 few-shot exemplars across the three subjects, the RAG variant, and the API parameters), it is in `APPENDIX_PROMPTS.txt`, **Section 8 (Decoupled Classifier Prompt)** and **Section 9 (API Parameters)**.
-These are the items most relevant to evaluating the new T1 / T2 experiments.

-The rest of `APPENDIX_PROMPTS.txt` (Sections 1–7) reproduces the prompt set from the original submission — data generation, tutor system prompts at the three strictness levels, the PARDEN follow-up, ground-truth labelling prompts, and the detection markers.

 ## Contents

 - `APPENDIX_PROMPTS.txt` — all prompts used in the paper.